davidnbresch/climada_advanced/data/entities/_readme.txt

 Download data (red button on the top-right corner) > Climate Research Data Package > Data access > LC Map 2015 (1 netcdf file, zip compression - 2.33Go)

-mrio_generate_forestry_entity.m was then used to construct a global entity file based on the data mentioned above.
+mrio_generate_forestry_entity.m was then used to construct a global entity file based on the underlying data.

 *********************************************************
 ********Manufacturing (GLB_manufacturing_XXX.mat)********